ddev/ddev/docs/users/cli-usage.md

 You can also set up a local DNS server like dnsmasq (Linux and macOS, `brew install dnsmasq`) or ([unbound](https://github.com/NLnetLabs/unbound) or many others on Windows) in your own host environment that serves the project_tld that you choose, and DNS resolution will work just fine.
 You'll likely want a wildcard A record pointing to 127.0.0.1 (on most ddev installations).
 If you use dnsmasq you must configure it to allow DNS rebinding.

 If you're using a browser on Windows, accessing a DDEV project in WSL2, Windows will attempt to resolve the site name via DNS.
-If you do not have an internet connect, this will fail.
+If you do not have an internet connection, this will fail.
 To resolve this, update your `C:\Windows\System32\drivers\etc\hosts` file.

 ```
 127.0.0.1 example.ddev.site